A Day at the Races (film): Plot

 With help from Tony and Stuffy, Hackenbush sabotages Whitmore's attempts to out him as a horse doctor, first by prank calling Whitmore until he's annoyed, then hiding a blonde floozy from Mrs. Upjohn, and finally disrupting an examination on Mrs. Upjohn by another doctor.
-The three, plus Gil and Judy hide out in Hi-Hat's stable that evening.
+Tony, Stuffy, Hackenbush, Gil and Judy hide out in Hi-Hat's stable that evening.
 Upset by the thought of losing the sanitarium, Gil tries to lift Judy's spirits with a song.
 Stuffy helps by leading a community of poor black people into the stable to dance.
-Morgan, Whitmore and the Sheriff arrive to arrest Hackenbush, with a written letter from the Florida Medical Board confirming that he's a horse doctor.
-Hi-Hat hears Morgan's voice and bolts, easily jumping over several obstacles in the way.
+Armed with a letter from the Florida Medical Board confirming that Hackenbush is a horse doctor, Morgan, Whitmore and the Sheriff arrive to arrest him.
+When Hi-Hat hears the voice of Morgan, his cruel previous owner, he bolts and easily jumps over several obstacles in the way.
 Judy suggests to Gil that Hi-Hat is a jumper, and Gil enters him into the upcoming steeplechase race.

 On the day of the race, Hackenbush, Tony and Stuffy delay the start of the race until Gil sneaks in Hi-Hat behind Morgan's back.
-They all use Hi-Hat's fear of Morgan to their advantage, using Morgan's voice to anger him before he jumps the fences.
-On the last lap, Hi-Hat and Morgan's horse wipe out; when they reach the finish line, it appears that Morgan's horse has won.
-Stuffy realizes that the mud-covered horses were switched after the accident, and Morgan's jockey rode Hi-Hat to the finish, thus making Gil's horse the winner and saving the sanitarium.
+They all use Hi-Hat's hatred of Morgan to their advantage, using Morgan's voice to anger him before he jumps the fences.
+On the last lap, Hi-Hat and Morgan's horse wipe out; and when they reach the finish line, it appears that Morgan's horse has won.
+But when the winning horse reacts aggressively when Morgan enters the winner's circle, Stuffy realizes that the mud-covered animals were switched after the accident.
+Morgan's jockey rode Hi-Hat to the finish, making Gil's horse the winner and saving the sanitarium.
 Hackenbush tells the truth to Mrs. Upjohn and proposes to her, promising to "never look at any other horse".